 Our CPLC Credential and the ICF

 Every course at PCCI is aligned with ICF standards.
-All of our instructors are successful ICF-certified coaches.
+All of our instructors are successful ICF-credentialed coaches.
 And all of our courses are pre-approved by the ICF as ACSTH: Approved Coach-Specific Training Hours.

-Our CPLC credential does double-duty, enabling you to exceed course requirements for the first level of ICF certification, the Associate Certified Coach (ACC).
+Our CPLC certifications do double-duty, enabling you to exceed course requirements for the first level of ICF credentialing, the Associate Certified Coach (ACC).

 Outcomes of Our Certification